(Pocket-lint) - Ghosts, the paranormal and the supernatural have always been debated. Do they exist?

 Many people have reported sightings before, but without any real proof, they're usually disregarded as merely stories.
 Being able to take photos of spirits obviously helps the cause, but are all of them real or have some been doctored?

-Here is a round-up of 24 of the most famous "ghost" photos of all-time.
+Here is a round-up of the most famous "ghost" photos of all-time.
 Some have been faked no doubt, but they look so good on first inspection they could definitely convert some non-believers.

 Goddard’s Squadron - Freddy Jackson - 1919